Jason Pace and Walter Stith open up about how their backgrounds position them to understand the extraordinary needs of athletes and coaches.

 Our goal as Financial Advisors is to create sustainability.
 We want to help all our clients, not just athletes, create and develop comfortable lifestyles that they can have while they're working, but, even more importantly, well beyond their working days because that's when it matters most.

-Due to the Covid-19 pandemic, the team has largely been working from home.
-This paradigm shift could have had negative effects, but the RM Compass Group’s business has continued to grow.
+During to the Covid-19 pandemic, the team largely worked from home.
+This paradigm shift could have had negative effects, but the RM Compass Group’s business continued to grow.

 The current situation has not stopped Jason and Walter’s financial education outreach efforts – they’ve just had to change their tactics.
 One way they continue to help is by providing financial literacy workshops for schools.
 Starting these education efforts early can be an influential factor in helping students get comfortable thinking about and planning their financial future.
 They are more prepared than the average pupil and ready for their prospective employment.

 In addition to visiting schools, they’re working with athletes who attended the Senior Bowl, a post-season college football all-star game with NFL Draft prospects who have completed their college eligibility.
 The RM Compass Group has attended this event for several years as a financial literacy provider, but their appearance was always in person.
 This year they had to pivot.